ARCHER2-HPC/archer2-docs/docs/data-tools/likwid.md

 likwid-mpirun -n 1 --nocpubind -t 128 -s 0x0 -g FLOPS_DP myApplication &> application.out

 ```

+Note: the same application placement and measurement scenario can be
+accomplished using the pinning option `-pin N:0-127` instead of or in
+addition to `-t 128`.

 For pure threaded applications the `likwid-perfctr` command can also
 be used directly, bypassing both `likwid-mpirun` and `srun`.
 This is